loonwerks/INSPECTA-models/open-platform-models/isolate-ethernet-simple/readme.md

 # Codegen

-You only need to perform these steps once for all the micro-examples in this repository.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)

 1. Clone this repo and cd into the open-platform-models/isolate-ethernet-simple directory (i.e. the directory containing this readme)

    ```
    git clone https://github.com/loonwerks/INSPECTA-models.git
-   cd open-platform-models/isolate-ethernet-simple/
+   cd INSPECTA-models/open-platform-models/isolate-ethernet-simple/
    ```

 1. *OPTIONAL*

     If you want to rerun codegen then you will need to install Sireum and OSATE.
-You can do this inside or outside of the container that you'll install in the next step (the latter is probably preferable).
+You can do this inside or outside of the container that you'll install in the next step (the latter is probably preferable as you could then use Sireum outside of the container).

     Copy/paste the following to install Sireum
     ```
     git clone https://github.com/sireum/kekinian.git
     kekinian/bin/build.cmd
     ```

+    This installs/build Sireum from source rather than via a binary distribution (which is probably the prefered method for PROVERS).

     Now set ``SIREUM_HOME`` to point to where you cloned kekinian and add ``$SIREUM_HOME/bin`` to your path.
 E.g. for bash